How The Women Of Wakanda Grapple With Grief & Power In Black Panther Sequel

 "In the world of Wakanda, it is not remarkable that there are so many women leading a nation.
 And I look forward to the time when it’s not remarkable for us either."

-Nyong'o feels similarly about the emphasis placed on race and culture when analyzing the success of films.
-In a recent interview with The Hollywood Reporter she said that "it’s all too easy as a Black person for the politics of being Black to overshadow the art".
+She feels similarly about the emphasis placed on race and culture when analysing the success of films.
+In a recent interview with The Hollywood Reporter, Nyong'o said that "it’s all too easy as a Black person for the politics of being Black to overshadow the art".

 Advertisement